-BritishVolt boosts its board expertise with appointment of Peter Rolton as non-executive director
+Britishvolt boosts its board expertise with appointment of Peter Rolton as non-executive director

 Peter has extensive expertise in energy, low carbon design and engineering of the built environment and has over 30 years' experience in engineering complex construction projects.
 As a Director of Rolton Kilbride, who is providing a sustainable future for the UK's energy needs, he is well positioned to provide strategic support on the gigaplant project.
 He has also acted as a Government advisor on renewable and low carbon technology implementation, regularly reporting at ministerial level.

-BritishVolt CEO, Orral Nadjari said: "We are delighted and honoured that someone with Peter's experience and expertise has agreed to join the board of Britishvolt.
+Britishvolt CEO, Orral Nadjari said: "We are delighted and honoured that someone with Peter's experience and expertise has agreed to join the board of Britishvolt.
 His counsel will be critical as we move to our next phase and our mission to build the UK's first battery gigaplant that will be crucial to the future of the UK's automotive and renewable energy sectors."

 Chairman Rolton Group, Peter Rolton said: "As someone who has been close to Britishvolt since its inception and who believes wholeheartedly in the need for the UK to be at the forefront of electrified technologies and low carbon energy, I am delighted to join Britishvolt as a non-executive director.